Mapping Files Into Memory

 You want to read a file sequentially from start to finish only once.

 The file is several hundred megabytes or more in size.
-(Mapping large files into memory fills memory quickly and may lead to paging, which would negate the benefits of mapping the file in the first place.)
+Mapping large files into memory fills memory quickly and may lead to paging, which would negate the benefits of mapping the file in the first place.
+For large sequential read operations, disable disk caching and read the file into a small memory buffer instead.

 The file is larger than the available contiguous virtual memory address space.
 This is less of an issue for 64-bit applications but can be an issue for 32-bit applications.